bcc-code/node-red-s3/README.md

 The name of the file to download is taken from the node <b>filename</b> property or the `msg.filename` property.
 The downloaded content is sent as `msg.payload` property.
 If the download fails `msg.error` will contain an error object.

-### Amazon S3 out node.

-Uploads content to an Amazon S3 bucket.
-The bucket name can be specified in the node <b>bucket</b> property or in the `msg.bucket` property.
-The filename on Amazon S3 is taken from the node <b>filename</b> property or the `msg.filename` property.
-The content is taken from either the node
-<b>localFilename</b> property, the `msg.localFilename` property or
-the `msg.payload` property.